 The results also showed that the majority of respondents plan to purchase a property in the Kingdom in the next year, while 23% already owned property in the Kingdom.

 Ahmed Zakaria, Exhibition Director at Restatex Cityscape Riyadh said: “It’s clear that there is a significant number of investors and home buyers interested in investing in real estate in the Kingdom and they’re looking at plans set by the government, like Vision 2030, as ways to boost real estate investment development.”

 The survey also highlighted that affordability is a primary issue in KSA, with 41% claiming there is a lack of affordable units available.

-“The research tells us that respondents seek residential properties that are in close proximity to place of work/business (41%), places of worship (38%), educational facilities (38%) and healthcare facilities (35%).
-In addition, quality of house (86%) and value for money (83%) are some of the top factors investors and home buyers look for when purchasing property,” added Zakaria.
+“The research tells us that respondents seek residential properties that are in close proximity to a place of work/business (41%), places of worship (38%), educational facilities (38%), and healthcare facilities (35%).
+In addition, quality of house (86%) and value for money (83%) are some of the top factors investors and homebuyers look for when purchasing property,” added Zakaria.

 “The 2017 results show Saudi Arabia to be an attractive market among GCC investors with Vision 2030 well recognized to be a catalyst for exciting future developments.
 The research also shows addressing affordability, financing options and availability of property information will be key for industry professionals as the Kingdom continues to expand its real estate market appeal,” commented Kailash Nagdev, Managing Director for YouGov in the Middle East region.